djagerif/comfort2mqtt/DOCS.md

   secondary-text-color: "#5294E2" # For secondary titles
   ```

-3. Edit your `Alarm Control Panel` card and assign the new `alarm` theme to it.
+3. Lastly, edit your `Alarm Control Panel` card and assign the new `alarm` theme to it.
 This will change the Alarm State colours to reflect what Comfort uses.

 ## Home Assistant  - Automation (Optional)